-The Buckfire Law Scholarship Committee is currently accepting applications for the 2020 Buckfire & Buckfire, P.C.
-Disability Scholarship.
+The Buckfire Law Scholarship Committee is currently accepting applications for the 2021 Buckfire Law Disability Scholarship.

 The Disability Scholarship was established in 2014 as part of the law firm’s commitment to helping students with disabilities or injuries who are in need of financial assistance for educational purposes.

 The scholarship is available to students of any age, with any type of disability, including but not limited to physical disabilities, medical conditions, mental or psychiatric conditions, speech and language, learning disabilities, behavioral conditions, and all other conditions.

 The scholarship will award $1,000 to one student selected by our scholarship selection committee.

 - Recipient is a U.S. citizen enrolled at an accredited college or university within the United States